Asymptotic geometry at infinity of quiver varieties: Wedge -Sasakian manifolds

 \section{Wedge $3$-Sasakian manifolds}

 In this section, we will briefly review the notion of $3$-Sasakian manifold and allow for possible singularities of wedge type.
-In this singular setting, we will extend and refine some vanishing results in cohomology of Galicki and Salamon \cite{Galicki-Salamon1996} relying on the Weitzenb\"ock formula of Semmelmann and Weingart \cite{SW2002}.
-This will allow us to show that the associated Hodge-deRham operator is automatically essentially self-adjoint and has some spectral gaps in certain degrees.
-These results will allow us in the next section to apply the results of \cite{KR1} to the Hodge-deRham operators appearing in the study of the Hodge cohomology of quiver varieties.
+In this singular setting, we will then show that $L^2$-harmonic forms are $\Sp(1)$-invariant with respect to the natural $\Sp(1)$-action.

 Consider a Riemannian manifold $(\cS,g)$ with Levi-Civita connection $\nabla$.
 For $\xi$ a vector field on $\cS$, let $\eta$ denote the $1$-form dual to $\xi$ and let $\Xi$ be the endomorphism of the tangent bundle defined by $\Xi(X)=\nabla_X\xi$.
 Notice that $\xi$ will be a Killing vector field if and only if $\Xi$ is skew-symmetric.